Attorney, Cordell & Cordell

 Judges rarely care how helpful you thought you would be by letting your wife stay with the kids or how much you intended to return to retrieve your belongings.
 Your wife, who’s angling to keep the kids and your stuff, will make you out to be nothing more than an abandoner.

-You might agree to pay the bills for your wife while you rent a one-bedroom apartment, but you are fitting yourself for disaster if one of you files for divorce later.
+You might agree to pay the bills for your wife while you rent a one-bedroom apartment during your marriage separation, but you are fitting yourself for disaster if one of you files for divorce later.

 For one thing, if she really needs a job, you give her no incentive to get one.
 Moreover, by continuing to pay the mortgage, the insurance, the utilities, the grocery bill, etc., you are making her case for alimony.
 You send the message that you can support her, even if you can’t, and are comfortable doing it, even if you aren’t.

 The better thing to do is determine, before you separate, who is responsible for what bill, put the bill in that person’s name (if possible), and follow-up to make sure the bill is paid.

 A trial marriage separation is supposed to be a time to discover what you want, but that does not mean you have to test out different women.

 Take this time to reflect on your marriage and your goals, and leave the casual dating alone.
 Otherwise, you could end up with your own “love child” and an unintended reason to get a divorce.